I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksds3d_buffer_all.md

 </ul>
 For the meaning of these parameters, see the description of the <b>dwMode</b> member of the DS3DBUFFER structure in the Microsoft Windows SDK documentation.

-`OutsideConeAngle`

-Specifies the angle in degrees of the outside sound projection cone.

-`Position`

-Specifies the x, y, and z position coordinates of the 3D sound buffer.
-This member is a structure of type <a href="..\ksmedia\ns-ksmedia-_ds3dvector.md">DS3DVECTOR</a>.

-`Velocity`

-Specifies the x, y, and z velocity components of the 3D sound buffer.
-This member is a structure of type DS3DVECTOR.

 ## Remarks
 This structure is used to set or get the data value for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537315">KSPROPERTY_DIRECTSOUND3DBUFFER_ALL</a> property.
 DirectSound uses this property to implement the <b>IDirectSound3DBuffer::GetAllParameters</b> and <b>IDirectSound3DBuffer::SetAllParameters</b> methods, which are described in the Windows SDK documentation.